 In its FOIA request, Burn Pits 360 also asked about a specific disorder: constrictive bronchiolitis.

-In 2008, Robert Miller, a pulmonologist at Vanderbilt University Medical Center, began performing biopsies on the lungs of Fort Campbell soldiers no longer able to run fast enough to pass their physical fitness tests after deploying to Iraq.
+In 2004, Robert Miller, a pulmonologist at Vanderbilt University Medical Center, began ordering biopsies on the lungs of Fort Campbell soldiers no longer able to run fast enough to pass their physical fitness tests after deploying to Iraq.
 The soldiers also quickly became tired with normal activity and generally had difficulty breathing.
 Many of those 101st Airborne soldiers had been exposed to a sulfur-emitting factory—but many had not.
 After the biopsies, Miller found that more than 100 soldiers had constrictive bronchiolitis, a rare condition typically seen in lung-transplant patients or as a result of toxic fumes.
 It affects the smallest airways of the lungs and isn’t detectable through typical respiratory tests.

 “Ten thousand five hundred burn-pit claims and 200 cancers?”
 Torres said.
 “I don’t think they’re capturing things correctly.”

 But VA doesn’t have rating criteria for constrictive bronchiolitis.
 In the past, it has simply used “constrictive bronchitis,” and then rated veterans based on whether they had normal pulmonary function tests, Baker said.
 And they do—because constrictive bronchiolitis doesn’t normally show up on pulmonary function tests.
 The FOIA request asked if progress had been made on creating rating criteria for constrictive bronchiolitis.

 “That’s why Rosie [Torres] wants presumption for at least bronchiolitis,” Baker said.